redoracle/WebToPDF/README.md

 # WebToPDF-Crawler

-This script performs a web crawling operation starting from a given URL, extracting content from the crawled pages, including text and the first encountered image.
-It handles images in various formats, with special handling for SVG images which are converted to JPEG format for inclusion in a PDF document.
-The script is designed to recursively crawl internal links up to a specified depth, ensuring it only processes pages within the given website domain.
+This script initiates a web crawling operation with a provided URL, extracting content from the crawled pages, including text and the first found image.
+It can handle photos in a variety of formats, including SVG images that are converted to JPEG format for use in a PDF document.
+The script is intended to recursively crawl internal links up to a predetermined depth, only processing pages within the specified website domain.

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/redoracle/DockerSnap/main/DockerSnap%20logo.webp" width="300" height="300">